meekgeek/mxmlc/README.md

 # mxmlc

-While being a functional FLV to MP3 converter, flv2mp3 is not intended to be used as an actual converter.
-The sole purpose of this module is to show what else Node.js can be used for, apart from developing websites.

-**Note**: The current version of flv2mp3 is not tested under Windows, and will mostly liked not work.
-The code is intentionally left minimal, with no comments and minimal error checking, to make it non-distracting for beginners.
+This app aims to simplify the Flex sdk and to give developers/designers another tool when it comes to compiling your Actionscript.

+**Note**: The current version is my first atempt at creating node package.

 ## Installation

-### Install ffmpeg first
+### Install Flex SDK first

-flv2mp3 uses ffmpeg for the conversion process, so make sure you install it first.

-On Ubuntu

-    $ apt-get install ffmpeg

-On Mac

-    $ brew install ffmpeg

-On CentOS

-    $ yum install ffmpeg
+You don't need Flex, just the SDK.
+You can download the Flex SDK at <http://opensource.adobe.com/wiki/display/flexsdk/>

 ### Install mxmlc

-It is recommended to install flv2mp3 as a global module, so that you can call it from any path on your computer.
+It is recommended to install mxmlc as a global module, so that you can call it from any path on your computer.

     $ [sudo] npm install mxmlc -g